AnakamaTH/anakamath/README.md

 I mainly use Github for my coding projects and websites which are mostly private.

 I mostly code in: batch, HTML and CSS.
-(The languages stats aren't too accurate.)
+(The language stats aren't too up-to-date.)

 **[More detailed about me.](https://anakama.xyz)**